Skip to contents

 Active bindings

 Character (read-only).
-Resolved path for rawbatch and (by default) skeleton files.
-Lazily resolved from candidates.
+Resolved rawbatch directory for the current host.
+Lazily resolved from `self$data_rawbatch_cp`.

 data_raw_dir

 Character or NULL (read-only).
-Resolved path for raw registry files.
-NULL if not configured.
+Resolved raw-registry directory, or NULL if not configured.

 skeleton_files